Toyota Aygo hatchback - Interior & comfort

 The Aygo x-trend model adds eight spoke 15-inch alloy wheels, contrasting coloured side sills, which are matched to accents on the front and rear bumpers and door mirror covers, automatic headlights, front fog lights, tinted rear windows and automatic air conditioning.

-At the top of the range is the x-clusiv trim, which comes with unique 15-inch alloy wheels, part-leather seats, keyless entry, push-button start and other Bi-tone colour choices.
+At the top of the range is the x-clusiv trim, which comes with unique 15-inch alloy wheels, rear parking sensors, part-leather seats, keyless entry, push-button start and other Bi-tone colour choices.
 Additional safety equipment known as Toyota Safety Sense technology, which includes Pre-Collision System (Toyota’s terminology for Autonomous Emergency Braking) and Lane Departure Alert is now standard across all Aygo trim levels.

 For 2020 there's also a JBL Edition that's a collaboration with the audio system manufacturer.
 It features a five-speaker stereo with a 160mm subwoofer where you'd normally find a spare tyre (a tyre repair kit is provided).
 This Aygo is further set apart with ‘Electro Grey’ paintwork with a ‘Mandarin Pop’ orange hue for the roof, windscreen pillars, door mirror caps, lower grille and side sills.
 The theme is continued with orange highlights inside.